M-Z-5474/swiggy_sales_predictor/README.md

 ## 🚀 Live Demo

-👉 [Click to Try App on Streamlit] (https://swiggysalespredictor-58tlpumxyim6ux5a4oiikh.streamlit.app
+👉 Click on it for live demo: https://swiggysalespredictor-58tlpumxyim6ux5a4oiikh.streamlit.app

 ---